ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 <img width="179" height="94" alt="image" src="https://github.com/user-attachments/assets/aad28c38-ee94-417b-81cb-43ba7cf5ea1b" />

---> The category that contributes the least to Team APS since Q2.2023 is Category PXXXXXE with volume 25,232,438.
+--> The category that contributes the least to team APS since Q2.2023 is category PXXXXXE with volume 25,232,438.

 ### 4. Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?
 In [14]: